 Regents Earth Science covers the topics of observation and measurement, the environment, astronomy, energy processes related to the sun, weather, erosion and depositional processes, rocks and minerals, changes that take place in the earth's crust, geologic history, and landscapes on the earth's surface.
 Earth science is designed to use many laboratory exercises, thus developing problem-solving skills as well as cover the course content.

-The final exam is the New York State Regents exam.
+The New York State Regents Exam is the final exam for this course.

-REGENTS BIOLOGY/ LIVING ENVIRONMENT 40 weeks 1 Credit
+REGENTS BIOLOGY / LIVING ENVIRONMENT 40 weeks 1 Credit

-Grade Level: 10

-Requirements: None

 Biology/Living Environment (Regents) is a course designed to provide students with an awareness of the natural world; basic scientific concepts, stimulation of inductive reasoning, and a basic understanding of biological processes and generalizations.
 Topics included in this course are biochemistry, human physiology, reproduction and development, genetics, and ecology.
 The New York State Regents Exam is the final exam for this course.

-HONORS BIOLOGY/ LIVING ENVIRONMENT 40 weeks 1 Credit Grade Level: 9-10 Requirements: Outstanding work in I Earth Science
+HONORS BIOLOGY / LIVING ENVIRONMENT 40 weeks 1 Credit

+Requirements: Outstanding work in Earth Science